-The Company's fit and proper policy sets out VRCO's approach to the assessment of the fitness and probity of persons who effectively run VRCO or are responsible for other key functions.
+VRCO's fit and proper policy sets out VRCO's approach to the assessment of the fitness and probity of persons who effectively run VRCO or are responsible for other key functions.

-This policy is in compliance with the any regulations around the area of Fitness and Propriety as maybe issued by regulators from time to time.
+This policy complies with regulations around the area of Fitness and Propriety as maybe issued by regulators from time to time.